 FLORIDA, USA — Florida's newly-reported COVID-19 cases appear to be trending down.
 They're coming off a spike that was fueled by the more transmissible, yet seemingly less severe, omicron variant.

-Data from the Centers for Disease Control and Prevention shows that the number of hospitalizations experienced an increase this winter but appears to be decreasing.
+Data from the Centers for Disease Control and Prevention shows that hospitalizations experienced an increase this winter but appear to be decreasing.

 The number of people being admitted has not reached the level of the delta variant's summer surge.

-According to data from the CDC, Florida reported six new COVD-related deaths for Jan.
-26.
+According to data from the CDC, Florida reported eight new COVD-related deaths for Feb.
+3.

 Doctors say the focus should be on hospital admissions.
 Dr. Anthony Fauci has said with omicron infections causing few or no symptoms, "it is much more relevant to focus on the hospitalizations as opposed to the total number of cases."